 Many of the characters tend to have the general characteristics of one head, two arms, two legs, basic brain/lungs/heart/digestive system; the human shape might just be considered an "overlap" of all the others, or an agreed-on composite of all the different body types.

-Justified, because latter in the episode, Gumball, Darwin, and Anais experience puberty due to their cereal being mixed up with testosterone supplements.
-The fact that cats, rabbits, and fish don't go through such changes in real life mean anthropomorphic biology.
-Also, isn't Carrie still human or whatever despite being a ghost?
+Later in the episode, Gumball, Darwin, and Anais experience puberty due to their cereal being mixed up with testosterone supplements.
+The fact that cats, rabbits, and fish don't go through such changes in real life mean they have human-like biology.

 How can Nicole say there's no such things as ghosts WHEN THERE'S ONE GOING TO THE FREAKING SCHOOL?